 This area in the lower foothills of the eastern Andes has come to prominence as the place to see the rare and unique Orange-throated Tanager.
 There is no easier place in the world to get this strikingly beautiful bird.
 Other possibilities here include Speckled Chachalaca, Gilded Barbet, Magpie Tanager, Blackish Pewee, Golden-winged Tody-Flycatcher, Black-and-white Tody-Flycatcher, Zimmer’s Antbird, White-bellied Pygmy-Tyrant, White-throated Woodpecker, Fulvous Shrike-Tanager, and Ocellated Woodcreeper, along with a plethora of foothill species and even a few birds more typical of the Amazonian lowlands.

-After some final birding around Yankuam, we will depart for Copalinga Lodge (about a 3 hour drive), on the edge of Podocarpus National Park.
+This morning we will head up into the Cordillera del Condor near the Peruvian border to search for some very scarce birds like Spectacled Prickletail, Equatorial Graytail, Rufous-browed Tyrannulet, Roraiman Flycatcher, Bar-winged Wood-Wren, Chestnut-bellied Thrush, and Black-streaked Puffbird, along with many other more widespread Andean species.
+In the afternoon, we drive a few hours to Copalinga Lodge near the edge of Podocarpus National Park, where we spend two nights.
 The grounds of the lodge are great for hummingbirds like Wire-crested Thorntail, Violet-headed Hummingbird, Violet-fronted Brilliant, Fork-tailed Woodnymph, and Spangled Coquette, and Blackish Nightjar can often be found close by.
 Tanager feeders here are sometimes very active, and other times strangely abandoned.
 We’ll aim to arrive here in time to see Gray Tinamou, which has become very easy to see in the afternoons from a blind along one of the trails.
 At night, Band-bellied Owl often calls near the lodge, and we’ll track it down if we have the chance.

 We bird an excellent forest trail about 15 minutes from our lodge that has many localized species, including Coppery-chested Jacamar, Ecuadorian Piedtail, White-breasted Parakeet, Amazonian Umbrellabird, Foothill Elaenia, Olive Finch, Black-billed Treehunter, Blue-rumped Manakin, and Equatorial Graytail.
 Other more common birds we may see are Paradise and Green-and-gold Tanager, Andean Motmot, Green Hermit, Red-headed Barbet, Lafresnaye’s Piculet, and Marble-faced Bristle-Tyrant.
 In mid-afternoon, we will return to the lodge, where we can either have some relaxed birding around the lodge, or take a short drive to other nearby sites.

 We’ll start birding along an old dirt road about 25 minutes from Copalinga that passes through some amazingly productive forest patches.
 Some birds are easier to see here than at Rio Bombuscaro, such as Andean Cock-of-the-rock, Ecuadorian Tyrannulet, Lined Antshrike, and Olivaceous Greenlet.
-Farther along this road, we’ll target some scarce species of higher elevations including Vermilion and Blue-browed Tanagers, Chestnut-tipped Toucanet, among others.
-This can also be a good spot to see Andean Cock-of-the-rock.
 In the afternoon we will travel to Saraguro.
 Time permitting, we will be stopping at the nearby Huashapamba community forest en-route to check for the rare Red-faced Parrot, which while not guaranteed is best looked for in the afternoons.
 The next two nights will be spent in a hotel in the town of Saraguro.

 We’ll spend the morning in treeline forest in the mountains above Saraguro, making a special effort to see the incredible Crescent-faced Antpitta.
 The antpitta lurks in dense patches of bamboo at the timberline, and with patience and luck we may be able to call one in.
 Other scarce species, like Black-headed Hemispingus, Flammulated Treehunter, Bearded Guan, Masked Mountain-Tanager, Glowing Puffleg, and Agile Tit-Tyrant also occur here.
-The very rare Chestnut-bellied Cotinga is also possible, though much luck is required; it was seen and photographed on some of our custom tours in late 2017 and mid 2019.
+The very rare Chestnut-bellied Cotinga is also possible, though much luck is required.
 At the end of the day, we will have the option once again to visit Huashapamba, if we did not pick up the Red-faced Parrot there the evening before.
 A final night will be spent in the nearby town of Saraguro.

 A very early departure will be required on this day as we head upwards from the temperate slopes of the Andes, and emerge above the treeline, to where paramo grasslands dominate.
 Our destination for the morning will be Cerro de Arcos, where in 2017 a completely new hummingbird for the world was discovered, now called the Blue-throated Hillstar.
 This species, since its recent description in 2018, has already been considered critically-endangered, being known from just three spots in a very small area thus far, on a few mountains in southern Ecuador.
 We will visit the only easily accessible site for the species currently known.
 We’ll spend the morning looking for the hillstar (sightings are likely).
 In the afternoon, we will continue our journey to the town of Santa Isabel, where we spend one night.